 Ms. Halbo informed the Board that there was a change in the law in 2018, that the Board is required to notify the Department of Justice (DOJ) when a licensee can no longer renew their license.
 The DOJ then stops reporting subsequent state or federal arrests or dispositions.
 The DOJ is trying to reduce the amount of information that they must send out for individuals who are not active licensees and who do not plan on being active in the future.
 However, Ms. Khan brought up the issue that if the Board has an individual who wants to come back from retired license status, the Board does not have information on them.
-Due to this, the Board needs to put into the application to return to active practice, a requirement that they provide fingerprints.
-In the memo, it shows in the language that would be added to the regulation, so that licensees are required to provide the Board with a fingerprint when they go from retired to active status.
+Due to this, the Board needs to include in the application to return to active practice, a requirement that they provide fingerprints.
+The memorandum shows the language that would be added to the regulation, so that licensees are required to provide the Board with fingerprints when they return from retired to active status.
 It may be that not many licensees will do this, but it is important to have this in place so that if a licensee does choose to come back, the Board will receive a report, as to any of the criminal activities that the Board would need to know about before allowing an individual to renew their license.